OceanBase logo

 • obd

-OceanBase Deployer (obd) is a tool for installing and deploying OceanBase Database.
-For more information, see obd Documentation.
+OceanBase Deployer is a tool for installing and deploying OceanBase Database.
+It is abbreviated as obd.

 • ODP

-OceanBase Database Proxy (ODP), also known as OBProxy, is a dedicated proxy server for OceanBase Database.
-For more information, see ODP Documentation.
+OceanBase Database Proxy is a proxy server for OceanBase Database.
+It is abbreviated as ODP (also known as OBProxy).

 • OBAgent

-OBAgent is a framework for data monitoring and collection in OceanBase Database.
-It supports both pushing and pulling modes for data collection in different scenarios.
+OBAgent is a monitoring and data collection framework for OceanBase Database.
+It supports both push and pull data collection modes to meet different application scenarios.

 • Grafana

-Grafana is an open-source data visualization tool that visualizes various metrics in data sources to help you understand the system running status and performance.
-For more information, visit the official website of Grafana.
+Grafana is an open-source data visualization tool that can visualize various metrics from data sources to provide a more intuitive understanding of system operation status and performance metrics.
+For more information, see Grafana.

 • Prometheus

-Prometheus is an open-source service monitoring system and time series database.
-It provides common data models and APIs for fast data collection, storage, and query.
-For more information, visit the official website of Prometheus.
+Prometheus is an open-source service monitoring system and time-series database.
+It provides a general data model and quick data collection, storage, and query interfaces.
+For more information, see Prometheus.

 Prerequisites

-Before you install OceanBase Database, make sure that your software and hardware environments meet the following requirements:
+Before you install OceanBase Database, ensure that your software and hardware environment meet the following requirements:

 • Anolis OS 8.X (Linux kernel 4.19 or later)